 With We the People, you can easily create a petition online, share it, and collect signatures.
 If you gather 100,000 signature in 30 days, we’ll review your petition, make sure it gets in front of the appropriate policy experts, and issue an official response.

 In the meantime, we’ll be continuing to make adjustments and improvements to the platform based on your feedback.
 Talk to us here.
-We’ll also keep you posted on any changes using the White House blog. please let us know.
+We’ll also keep you posted on any changes using the White House blog.

 Create a Petition

 Before you start a petition, think about your goal.
-What you want President Obama or the Administration to do?
+What you want the President or the Administration to do?
 Why others should support your cause?
 This will help you clearly articulate your position and make your petition more effective.
 You should also check to be sure there isn’t already a recent petition with the same goal on the site.

 Here's how to create a new petition:

 Choose a Type: Start by choosing one of the five types of actions that are within the purview of this site, completing the sentence “We the People ask the Administration to...” which will be the header of your petition.

 Enter a Title: Enter a short (120 characters or less) title for the petition.
 It should be clear, compelling and describe the goal of your petition.